ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/classes.rst

 Declaring an array as a data member of an object creates a special type of array.
-Notably, you cannot re-assign a different pointer to such an array, and |OwnArray|/|DestroyArray| have no effect on these arrays (The are effectively 'owned' by the object, and are destroyed when the object is destroyed).
+Notably, you cannot re-assign a different pointer to such an array, and |OwnArray|/|DestroyArray| have no effect on these arrays.

+These arrays are effectively 'owned' by the object, and are destroyed when the object is destroyed.
+They are also saved to the save file with the object, if the object is :ref:`global<globals_fun_globalobject>`.

 Note that this only applies to actual array declarations- declarations of variables with *array types* that are not *array declarations* still act as normal.